merondun/cuculus_host/relatedness/README.md

-# Relatedness among C. canorus
+## Relative Analyses

 Relatedness was assessed with the KING coefficient among C. canorus individuals from all autosomal chromosomes.
 We then investigated egg phenotype matching among relatives.

-## Remove and Analyze Relatives

 Calculate relatedness on the full set